stevana/coverage-guided-pbt/README.md

 property-based testing wasn't a thing.

 In this post I'll survey the coverage-guided landscape, looking at what was there before Dan's post and what has happened since.

-The short version is: today imperative languages seem to be in the forefront of combining coverage-guidance and property-based testing.

-In an effort to try to help functional programming languages catch up, I'll show how coverage-guidence can be added to the first version of the original property-based testing tool, QuickCheck, in about 35 lines of code.
+I'll also show how to add basic coverage-guidance to the first version of the original property-based testing tool, QuickCheck, in about 35 lines of code.

-The technique is programming language agnostic and doesn't rely on any language-specific instrumentation of the software under test (unlike previous implementations of this idea).
+Unlike many previous implementations of this idea, the technique used to implement coverage-guidance is programming language agnostic and doesn't rely on any language-specific instrumentation of the software under test.

 ## Motivation